richelbilderbeek/internship_aram/README.md

 ### What is the goal of the internship?

-To learn how working at a university is like.
+[unure yet]To learn how working at a university is like.

 ### What will the intern deliver?